Jane Severance: Career

-While working at Woman to Woman around age 21, Severance encountered picture books published by the Chapel Hill, North Carolina-based independent press Lollipop Power and felt like she could write a work of similar quality about lesbian life.
+While working at Woman to Woman around age 21, Severance encountered picture books published by the Chapel Hill, North Carolina–based independent press Lollipop Power and felt like she could write a work of similar quality about lesbian life.
 Severance said that she observed "some pretty wretched parenting" among the single mothers in her Denver lesbian community and sought to write a work that would "kill two birds with one stone": depicting lesbian communities and depicting the separation of a parent and their partner.
 She sent the manuscript for the book, When Megan Went Away, to Lollipop Power, and after a somewhat contentious editing process, the work was published in 1979 with illustrations by Tea Schook.

 The book was the first children's picture book to depict any LGBT characters, and specifically the first to depict lesbian characters.
 Severance stated that she has "gotten a lot of flack" for depicting "a lesbian family in a 'negative' way" (dealing with a parental separation).
 The depiction came at a time in U.S. history when lesbian motherhood was increasing, and, as the children's literature scholar Danné Davis, wrote, "When Megan Went Away did little to endorse solid dual-mom relationships and lesbian partnered headed households", thus drawing ire for the work.

 Severance's second picture book, Lots of Mommies, was published by Lollipop Power in 1983 with illustrations by Jan Jones.
 The work tells the story of a girl whose classmates doubt she has four mothers, but she is proven correct when all four rush to her aid when she is injured on the school playground.
 Severance drew inspiration for the work from children she knew in Denver who were being raised in collective households.
 Some scholars consider the work to be another early picture book depiction of lesbian life, while others contest this as the mothers' relationships to one another is not established by the text.
+For her part, Severance considers the work to depict lesbian characters.

 Severance's third book was a young adult (YA) novel called Ghost Pains about two daughters of a lesbian mother who is dealing with alcoholism.
 Severance drew inspiration from her own relationship with her mother for the work, which she described as being autobiographical; however, she also wanted to write a work in which the character's lesbianism was incidental rather than focal.
 The book was published in 1992 by London-based Sheba Feminist Press.

 Since publishing Ghost Pains, Severance has continued to write.
 She authored a queer coming-of-age YA novel called Steal Away that has not been published, and as of 2009 she was seeking literary representation.
 In addition to writing, Severance also worked at the Michigan Womyn's Music Festival for six years, ran an afterschool program, and worked as a substitute teacher.
 Although licensed to teach, Severance said "teaching is more than a full-time job and I always wanted to have time to write."

-Personal life

-As of 2009, Severance reported living frugally in Denver without a car or health insurance.
-She is an avid seamstress.